Where to Go Birding?

 WIN/Wheelabrator Wildlife Refuge

-A 75-acre nature preserve surrounding the WIN Waste Innovations facility in West Deptford, this site offers welcoming habitat to migrating songbirds as well as riparian species like Herons and Egrets.
-600 US Route 130, West Deptford, NJ.
+A 75-acre nature preserve surrounding the WIN Waste Innovations facility in Westville, this site offers welcoming habitat to migrating songbirds as well as riparian species like Herons and Egrets.
+600 US Route 130, Westville, NJ.
 Turn right just before the entrance gate.

 A 59-acre wooded nature park located in Mantua Township, Ceres hosts scores of spring migrants including scarlet tanagers and warblers.
 Permanent residents include Carolina chickadee, ovenbird, and red-bellied woodpecker.
 940 Main Street, Sewell, NJ.